 Additionally, there are many more things to keep track of, as there are more opportunities for plot holes when you’ve invented the universe yourself.
 So just be sure to budget enough money during the drafting process to hire your editor when you’ve finished.

 Fantasy novels are a fantastic way to express your creativity in every aspect of your novel.
 If you’ve got a big imagination, you’re ready to write an awesome story!
-Stay organized, build your world in a way that makes sense and allows the different elements to work off each other, outline the book, write the book, revise the book–delicious!
+Stay organized, build your world in a way that makes sense and allows the different elements to work off each other, mindmap a book, outline the book, write the book, revise the book–delicious!
 You’ve written a fantasy novel!